 There are 4 good ways to properly dispose of any knife.
 Let’s cover all the bases here.

 Donate Your Knives

-Assuming the knife ins’t complete trash, you should first consider a donation.
+Assuming the knife isn’t complete trash, you should first consider a donation.
 You might feel like if the knife isn’t good enough for you that no one would want it.
 You shouldn’t think this way.
 For one, don’t you know the saying, “one man’s trash is another man’s treasure”?
 You just never know who might be looking for what you’re about to throw out.
-Besides most knives, even some in very bad condition, can be revived if you know what you’re doing and care to take the time.
+Besides most knives, even some in very bad condition with rust on them, can be revived if you know what you’re doing and care to take the time.

 Recycle Your Knives

 If the knife is junk and no one in the right mind would take the time or effort to rehabilitate it back into shape, donating is probably out of the picture.
 The next best thing would be to recycle it.
 Most knives are made of stainless steel or carbon steel and at lease the blades are recyclable.
 You can search the link below to find one local to you that will accept knives, boom you’re done!
-In fact, some recycle sites might even pay you for the scrap metal.
+In some areas, the local metal recycling facility might even pay you a small for the scrap metal!

 Take Your Knives To the Local Police Station

-In many jurisdictions, local police departments have a process by which you can drop off your knives so the blades don’t get in the wrong hands or hurt someone.
-Of course, your mileage may vary with this method since it’ll depend on your local station, but it’s worth a shot.
+In many jurisdictions, local police departments have a process by which you can drop off your knives so the blades don’t get in the wrong hands or hurt the sanitation workers.
+Of course, your mileage may vary with this method since it’ll depend on your local police station, but it’s worth a shot.

 It’s always best if you can hand-over your kitchen knives to someone else who has the experience and a process for disposing of them.
 Even if your local station doesn’t take them in, your police department might know someone locally that does take them, like a local knife sharpener or someone like that.